microsoft/onefuzz/docs/migrating-to-events-2.0.md

 2. Using the new events API at `GET https://{onefuzz instance}/api/events` with a request body `{ "event_id": "00000000-0000-0000-0000-000000000000" }`
 3. Using the onefuzz cli `onefuzz events get "00000000-0000-0000-0000-000000000000"`

+The event payload data will only be retained until the expiration date.
+We are currently planning to retain event data for 90 days but this may change in the future.

 _**You can migrate your event handling code today to use any of those 3 options so that you will be unaffected by the future breaking change.**_